Shooting Star Candlestick Pattern Trading Guide

 Trading Strategy For Reversal Candlesticks

-This strategy is pure technical analysis based:
+This strategy is purely technical analysis based on the shooting star pattern:

 1. Look for a trending market.
-You can use a trading indicator like the 50 period moving average or use higher highs and lows to show an uptrend.
+You can use a trading indicator like the 50-period moving average or use higher highs and lows to show an uptrend.

 2. Price enters an area where you may expect a reaction